ervintwj/docs/dep5-demo.md

----
-title: DEP 5: Agent and Asset Identity
+# DEP 5: Agent and Asset Identity
-description: Decentralised Identifiers for Assets and Agents
+Decentralised Identifiers for Assets and Agents

 ## Table Of Content
    * [Table of Contents](#table-of-contents)